kadenge75/alx-system_engineering-devops/0x0A-configuration_management/README.md

 * **2. Execute a command**
   * [2-execute_a_command.pp](./2-execute_a_command.pp): Puppet manifest file
-  that kills the process `killmenow`.
+mike  that kills the process `killmenow`.